 This elegant tuffet looks best when the skirt is constructed out of beautiful silk fabric.
 In the Southern Lady Magazine, we used decorative nail heads around the base of the cushion.
 In this picture, we used covered buttons over each point.

 Use pattern above for cutting.
 Seam allowances are included.
-The Tuffet Kit is available soon at www.patemeadows.com and will include the precut Oval Tuffet Base, the full size pattern pieces shown above, 4" oval foam batting, piping to cover, tack strip and buttons.
+The Tuffet Kit is available www.patemeadows.com and includes the precut Round or Oval Tuffet Base, the full size pattern pieces shown above, 4" oval or round foam, batting, piping to cover, tack strip and buttons.
 To order the kit, click here or give us a call at 205-424-1770.

 Using 4" thick foam, cut it 16" diameter.

 Using batting (we use 1" thick), cut out the cushion top 16" diameter.
 Cut a piece of batting for the band that is 52"x 4".
 Batting is available from www.patemeadows.com or (205-424-1770).

 Serge or straight stitch the band to the cushion top.